 - Place clippers around the tip of your dog’s nail – below the quick at a 45º angle.

 - If your dog’s nail starts bleeding that means you hit the quick.
-If this happens, immediately press some styptic powder on the tip.
-The styptic powder will help the quick clot.
+If this happens, immediately press your dog’s nail into a bottle of styptic powder to clot the cut.

 - Don’t forget to cut the dewclaws (if your dog has them).

-- Lightly file your pup’s nails to eliminate any sharp edges.
+- Lightly file your puppy’s nails to eliminate any sharp edges.